 Watanabe: That was a lot of fun.
 Or I’d say, it really calmed the heart…I don’t think anyone’s really changed between back then and now, but I do think that what’s changed the most is the feeling of tension in this roundtable.
-We’re all in high spirits, and the tension is low (laughs).
+We’re all in high spirits, but we’ve calmed down (laughs).

 Shitanda: It’s because we’ve all grown up (laughs).